This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Uncontrolled seizures

-Another important factor to consider is the cost of intensive suit therapy.[4]
-Most insurance companies will not cover the purchase of the suit, and that, unfortunately, can set families back thousands of dollars.
-Some insurance companies don’t cover the therapy itself, as it is still considered experimental.
+Another important factor to consider is the cost of intensive suit therapy, which could be high.[4]
+Most insurance companies will not cover the purchase of the suit, as it is still considered experimental.

 Before starting intensive suit therapy, it’s always a good idea to contact your insurance company first to see what portion of the program is covered.
 In addition, be sure to check with your child’s physician before starting any form of therapy, as other medical conditions your child has may interfere.